Innovative tea bowl by Masahiko Ichino

 Height: 8.5cm Width: 14.0cm x 12.5cm

-"Constraints" and "Challenges" in Tea CeremonyTea ceramics are subject to certain constraints because they are vessels used in the tea ceremony.
+"Constraints" and "Challenges" in Tea Ceremony Tea ceramics are subject to certain constraints as they are used in the tea ceremony.
 While practicality is important, they must also be beautiful enough to be appreciated.
-However, for tea ceramic artists, these "constraints" are not just a framework, but also a challenge in the pursuit of their own aesthetics and artistic expression.
-Ichino Masahiko is an artist who fully understands these constraints, but creates works that bring out the maximum expression without violating them.
-"Shiratanba-ni" is a piece that clearly shows this creative attitude, and while it is a practical tea bowl, it is filled with aesthetic elements throughout that will delight the viewer's eyes.
+However, for tea ceramic artists, these "constraints" are not simply a framework; they also represent a challenge in the pursuit of their own unique aesthetics and artistic expression.
+Ichino Masahiko is an artist who fully understands these constraints, yet produces works that bring out the fullest expression without violating them.
+"Shiratanba-no-Kai" is a piece that clearly demonstrates this creative attitude; while being a practical tea bowl, it is filled with aesthetic elements that delight the viewer's eyes.

 Masahiko Ichino Pottery History

-1961 Born in Tanba Sasayama, Hyogo Prefecture
+1961 Born in Tanba Sasayama City, Hyogo Prefecture

-1988: Became independent and established Taiga Kiln (renamed Taiga Kobo in 2015)
+1988 Became independent and established Taiga Kiln (renamed Taiga Kobo in 2015)

 1998 NHK Ceramics Exploration Exhibition (Nihonbashi Takashimaya, Tokyo, etc.)